-Fig. 16: Three instances illustrate how SFM works on three types of "problematic" SCGFailure handling (U, M, R) and improves throughput ( $\Diamond$ : SCG changed by SFM).
+Fig. 16.
+Three instances illustrate how SFM works on three types of "problematic" SCGFailure handling ($\mathbf{U}, \mathbf{M}, \mathbf{R}$) and improves throughput (\Diamond : SCG changed by SFM).

-SCGFailure handling), since there is no significant degradation in throughput, SFM prevents the reporting of SCGFailure, and UE continues to use the original SCG.
+Fig. 16 illustrates when SFM makes a decision to select a different SCG from the legacy handling (marked by \Diamond) in these three examples, and compares the throughput of the new SCG with the legacy SCG.
+In the first example (unnecessary SCG-Failure handling), since there is no significant degradation in throughput, SFM prevents the reporting of SCGFailure, and UE continues to use the original SCG.
 With SFM, the UE maintains around 180 Mbps throughput, significantly higher than the less than 10 Mbps throughput under legacy handling.
 In the second instance of missed recovery failure, SFM detects the missing of piggybacked measurement report in the SCGFailureInformation and autonomously selects a 100 MHz mid-band cell from the recently measured cells as the new SCG.
 Under legacy handling, the UE is served by MCG only after SCGFailure, resulting in a throughput of around 30 Mbps; With the new SCG selected by SFM, UE boosts the throughput to 250 Mbps.
 The third example shows how SFM handles repeated failures.
 After the first random access failure at 9.5s, SFM increases the RSRP threshold for SFM addition from -82 dBm to -77 dBm.
-This successfully prevents UE from attempting to reconnect to the failed cell at 12.1s. keeping UE in the MCG only state.
+This successfully prevents UE from attempting to reconnect to the failed cell at 12.1s, keeping UE in the MCG only state.
 Compared to the highly fluctuating throughput with legacy failure handling, SFM improves the overall throughput by at least 40%.